SDCCA/PovertyTrapModel/README.md

-The deep graph library implementation of the poverty trap model
+The deep graph library reimplementation of the poverty trap model.